 This Pear Baby Puree is so creamy and delicious that you will want to eat it as well!
-A healthy and homemade puree filled with wholesome pears that is a wonderful first puree for baby.
-Great for 4+ months – Stage One baby food.
+A healthy and homemade puree filled with wholesome pears, this recipe is a wonderful first puree for your baby.
+It’s great for 4+ months – Stage One baby food.

 This is a simple recipe filled with simmered pears paired with a pinch of warming spices.
 It delivers an irresistible, delicious combo that easily hits the one-for-one status — one bite for your baby 👶, one bite for you 👩!

-First time making homemade baby food?
-Then, I would suggest that you start by reading my very in-depth Guide on how to Make Homemade Baby Food – which goes over all the important information such as the best cooking tools to have on hand, safe storage, how to know when baby is ready for solids, how to introduce purees, the best first foods for baby, and more!
-You can also check out my best-selling cookbookfor even more information and recipes!
+Is it your first time making homemade baby food?
+Then I suggest you start this journey by reading my in-depth Guide on how to Make Homemade Baby Food.
+The detailed guide goes over all the important information such as the best cooking tools to have on hand, safe storage, how to know when baby is ready for solids, how to introduce purees, the best first foods for baby, and more!
+You can also check out my best-selling cookbook for even more information and recipes!

 Reasons to Love this Pear Baby Puree